Hoop Dreams Come True For South Sudanese Wheelchair Player

 And that's what wheelchair basketball has done for him, he adds: "It just took off and took me to places I thought I was definitely not going to."

-Aman Kidwai (twitter: @AmanfromCT) is a freelance journalist based in Washington, D.C., who covers sports, business and community news for media outlets like Washington City Paper and SB Nation.
+Aman Kidwai (@AmanfromCT) is a freelance journalist based in Washington, D.C., who covers sports, business and community news for media outlets like Washington City Paper and SB Nation.

-Note: A previous version of this story incorrectly gave Malat Lueth Wei's age as 24.
-He is 25.